DONNA MEIERDIERCKS PRODUCER

 LUKE CROOK DANCER

-Luke trained at London Contemporary Dance School, where he graduated in 2015 with First Class Honours.
-Luke has had the opportunity to perform works by Richard Alston, Didy Veldman, Crystal Pite, and Kerry Nicholls.
-Since graduating Luke has been working in both commercial and contemporary settings; dancing in music videos, galleries and fashion promotion.
-Luke has performed for N'da Dance Company, Print Room Dance Company, Fevered Sleep and conceptual works by Pablo Bronstein internationally.
+Luke is a freelance dance artist based in London.
+He trained at London Contemporary Dance School, where he graduated in 2015 with First Class Honours and has had the opportunity to perform works by Richard Alston, Didy Veldman, Crystal Pite, and Kerry Nicholls.
+Since graduating Luke has been working in both commercial and contemporary settings; dancing in music videos, gallery exhibitions and fashion promotion.
+Luke has performed in conceptual works by Pablo Bronstein as well as N'da Dance Company, Hubert Essakow, Fevered Sleep, Shobana Jeyasingh Dance.
+Luke recently performed a new solo work, Ulysses Awakes for Alexander Whitley and the 12 Ensemble’s collaborative Aldeburgh residency.

 Originally from England, David Ledger received his training at the Northern school of Contemporary Dance and afterwards at The Rambert School of ballet and Contemporary Dance.
 Upon leaving the school David began an apprenticeship and soon after full time contract with Netherlands Dans Theater 2, where he remained for four years.
 During this time he toured internationally performing and creating works with the likes of; Ohad Naharin, Jiri Kylian, Sharon Eyal and Gai Behar, Alexander Ekman and Johan Inger, to name a few.
 In 2014 David left the company to focus on a freelance career.
 Since then he has become a member of the company Wim Venderkeybus / Ultima Vez, where he participated in the most recent creation of new work, ‘speak low if you speak love’, which he is still touring internationally.
 As well as performing in some of the companies existing repertoire.
 He also recently participated in the research and development phase of a new project with DV8 physical theatre.
 David has also taught at many institutions, including The Rambert School and recently at The Royal Swedish Ballet as part of Lloyd Newson’s workshop there.